 Matthew has successfully litigated trust matters for clients in Contra Costa County, Alameda County, and the surrounding Bay Area.
 His first priority is advocating for the interests of his clients, and resolving their concerns in a way that leads to the best possible outcome.
 Whenever possible, mediating disputes is his first focus.
 This often works in the best interest of the client, whether they are a trustee, beneficiary, or other person who may have rights to trust assets.
-As an experienced trust and estate litigation attorney, Matthew will guide you through each of your legal options, provide sound legal advice and counsel, and always put your interests and wishes first.
+As an experienced trust and estate litigation attorney, Matthew will guide you through each of your legal options, provide sound legal advice and counsel, and always put your interests first.

 Do you need a Trust Litigation Attorney?